-When you are the hero player, there are three kinds of actions you can perform: play a card, assign a character or ship, and boost a character or ship.
+When you are the hero player, there are three kinds of actions you can perform: play a card, assign a character, and boost a character.

 Play a card.
-You may play an event, support character, gear, or ship (hero only, not villain) from your hand.
+You may play an event, support character, or gear card from your hand.
 You must pay the power cost listed on the card, subtracting it from your total available power for the turn.
 If you don't have enough power to pay this cost, you can't play the card.